thelfer/tfel-doc/MFrontUserDays/TenthUserDay/Agenda/talks.md

 During LOCA transients, the cladding experiences rapid heating due to the residual heat from the uranium pellets combined with the loss of primary coolant.
-After the first temperature peak is reached, the cladding continues to heat up more slowly, allowing time for the emergency cooling systems to take effect.
+After a first temperature peak is reached, the cladding continues to heat up more slowly, allowing time for the emergency cooling systems to operate.
 The evaporation of water from the primary circuit as steam causes accelerated oxidation of the cladding materials at high temperatures.
-To prevent cladding fragmentation, the fuel cladding materials must also meet certain physicochemical requirements (oxidation and/or hydriding limited to a certain level) to ensure their strength during the final quench (and ensure sufficient "post-quench" ductility).
+To prevent cladding fragmentation due to excessive oxidation, the fuel cladding materials must also meet certain physicochemical requirements (oxidation and/or hydriding limited to a certain level) to ensure their strength during the final quench (and ensure sufficient "post-quench" strength and ductility).

-At CEA experimental methods have been developed in order to establish oxidation laws that describe the cladding tubes behaviors at high temperature under water vapor atmosphere.
+At CEA experimental methods have been developed over the two past decades in order to establish oxidation laws that describe the cladding tubes behaviors at high temperature under water vapor atmosphere.
 The evolutions of the mass gain, the zirconia and alpha(O) thicknesses were determined for various alloys.
 Recently these laws were implemented in `MFront`.
-After presenting an overview of the different CEA experimental rigs used for oxidation laws determination, examples of oxidation laws implemented in `MFront` are illustrated.
+After presenting an overview of the different CEA experimental rigs and methodologies used for HT oxidation kinematic laws determination, examples of oxidation laws implemented in `MFront` are illustrated.

 <!--
 # VTT?